 My name is Vish and I learnt a lot during my time at the Task Force and I am here to share some of my experiences and insights."

-A question I have, after listening to that story.
-Do you have a doubt in your mind about Vish's credibility or do you have all ears open for him?
+I had a question after listening to that story, "Do you have a doubt in your mind about Vish's credibility or were you all ears for him?"